raisov/simplenet/README.md

 ### Receiving and transmitting data

 `Transceiver` module contains `Datagram` structure representing data received from socket.
-Although this structure can be created on its own the preferred way is to use `Receiver` and `Transmitter` classes.
+Although this structure can be created on its own the preferred way is to use `Receiver` and `Transmitter`  to produce it.

 These classes perform asynchronous network operations using GCD (libdispatch).
 Here are some fragments of echo server and client programs using these classes.
 Error handling is omitted for simplicity.